Srijan272002/KatalystAI/README.md

 A modern, real-time calendar dashboard built with Next.js that helps you manage and track your meetings efficiently.

+> This app uses direct Google OAuth (NextAuth) at runtime.
+During development and testing in Cursor, we also used Composio MCP for Google Calendar integration.
+See the MCP section below to enable it in your editor.

 ## Features

 - 🔄 Real-time meeting updates